 9. Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes.
 10. Turn the engine off and wait approximately one minute.
-11. Remove the oil level stick and wipe it with a clean cloth.

-12. Install the oil level into engine case.
+11. Remove the oil level stick and wipe it with a clean cloth; then install the oil level stick into engine case.